+If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site shall be consistent with the Town's Floodplain management provisions.

+R. Exterior Lighting

-- identified by the Federal Emergency Management Agency, all use and development of that portion of the site shall be consistent with the Town's floodplain management provisions. - R. Exterior lighting.
-The proposed development shall have adequate exterior lighting to provide for its safe use during operating hours. - (1) Lighting may be used which serves security, safety and operational needs but which does not directly or indirectly produce deleterious effects on abutting properties or which would impair the vision of a vehicle operator on adjacent roadways. - (a) Lighting fixtures shall be shielded or hooded so that the lighting elements are not exposed to normal view by motorists or pedestrians or from adjacent dwellings and so that they do not unnecessarily light the night sky. - (b) Direct or indirect illumination shall not exceed 0.5 footcandle at the lot line or upon abutting residential properties. - (2) Wiring to light poles and other exterior light fixtures shall be underground.
+The proposed development shall have adequate exterior lighting to provide for its safe use during operating hours.

+- 1. Lighting may be used which serves security, safety and operational needs but which does not directly or indirectly produce deleterious effects on abutting properties or which would impair the vision of a vehicle operator on adjacent roadways. - (a) Lighting fixtures shall be shielded or hooded so that the lighting elements are not exposed to normal view by motorists, pedestrians, or from adjacent dwellings and so that they do not unnecessarily light the night sky. - (b) Direct or indirect illumination shall not exceed 0.5 footcandles at the lot line or upon abutting residential properties. - 2.
+Wiring to light poles and other exterior light fixtures shall be underground.

-S. Noise.
+S. Noise

-(1) The maximum permissible sound pressure level of any continuous, regular or frequent or intermittent source of sound produced by any activity on the site shall be limited by the time period and by the abutting land use as listed below.
-Sound levels shall be measured at least four feet above ground at the closest occupied structure not owned or under the control of the owner or operator of the proposed development or use.
+1. The maximum permissible sound pressure level of any continuous, regular or frequent or intermittent source of sound produced by any activity on the site shall be limited by the time period and by the abutting land use as listed below.
+Sound levels shall be measured at least four (4) feet above ground at the closest occupied structure not owned or under the control of the owner or operator of the proposed development or use.

-Sound Pressure Level Limits Using the Sound Equivalent Level of One Minute (leq 1) [Measured in dB(a) Scale]
+Sound Pressure Level Limits Using the Sound Equivalent Level of One Minute (leq 1) (Measured in dB(a) Scale)

+7:00 a.m.
+10:01 p.m.

-Abutting Use 7:00 a.m. to 10:00 p.m.
-10:01 p.m. to 6.59 a.m.
+Abutting Use to 10:00 p.m. to 6.59 a.m.

 Residential 55 45

-Residential located in a commercial or industrial district 65 55
+Residential located in a commercial or 65 55

+industrial district

 Public, semipublic and institutional 60 55

 Vacant or rural 60 55

 Commercial 65 55

 Industrial 70 60

-- (2) Noise shall be measured by a meter set on the A-weighted response scale, fast response.
-The meter shall meet the American National Standards Institute (ANSI S1 4-1961) "American Standards Specification for General Purpose Sound Level Meters." - (3) No person shall engage in construction activities on a site abutting any residential use between the hours of 10:00 p.m. and 6:00 a.m. - (4) These standards shall not apply to the temporary use of such machinery as chain saws, lawn mowers and snowmobiles.
+- Noise shall be measured by a meter set on the A-weighted response scale, fast response.
+The meter shall meet the American National Standards Institute (ANSI S1 4- 1961) 'American Standards Specification for General Purpose Sound Level Meters.' - 3.
+No person shall engage in construction activities, on a site abutting any residential use between the hours of 10 p.m. and 6 a.m. - 4.
+These standards shall not apply to the temporary use of such machinery as chainsaws, lawn mowers and snowmobiles.

-- T. Storage of materials. - (1) Exposed nonresidential storage areas, exposed machinery, and areas used for the storage or collection of discarded automobiles, auto parts, metals or other articles of salvage or refuse shall have sufficient setbacks and screening (such as a stockade fence or a dense evergreen hedge) to provide a visual buffer sufficient to minimize their impact on abutting residential uses and users of public streets. - (2) All dumpsters or similar large collection receptacles for trash or other wastes shall be located on level surfaces which are paved or graveled.
-The dumpster or receptacle shall be screened by fencing or landscaping. - (3) Where a potential safety hazard to children is likely to arise, physical screening sufficient to deter small children from entering the premises shall be provided and maintained in good condition.
+T. Storage of Materials

+- 1. Exposed nonresidential storage areas, exposed machinery, and areas used for the storage or collection of discarded automobiles, auto parts, metals or other articles of salvage or refuse shall have sufficient setbacks and screening (such as a stockade fence or a dense evergreen hedge) to provide a visual buffer sufficient to minimize their impact on abutting residential uses and users of public streets. - 2.
+All dumpsters or similar large collection receptacles for trash or other wastes shall be located on level surfaces which are paved or graveled.
+The dumpster or receptacle shall be screened by fencing or landscaping. - 3.
+Where a potential safety hazard to children is likely to arise, physical screening sufficient to deter small children from entering the premises shall be provided and maintained in good condition.